 ArcelorMittal Europe quarto plate offer now available with XCarb®

 ArcelorMittal Europe – Flat Products has enhanced our offer of low carbon-emissions steel plate.
 In addition to XCarb® green steel certificates, XCarb® recycled and renewably produced heavy plates are now available.
-Produced from slabs made in an electric arc furnace (EAF) using almost 100-percent scrap and 100-percent renewable electricity, ArcelorMittal’s XCarb® recycled and renewably produced heavy plates have a 60-percent lower carbon footprint than heavy plates made via the conventional blast furnace route.
+Produced from slabs made in an electric arc furnace (EAF) using almost 100-percent scrap and 100-percent renewable electricity, ArcelorMittal’s XCarb® recycled and renewably produced heavy plates have with a 65-percent lower carbon footprint than heavy plates made via the conventional blast furnace route.
 ArcelorMittal is also the first steelmaker in Europe that can offer low-carbon emissions steel plate with a unit weight of up to 18 tonnes.

 Heavy plate has a wide range of applications in markets such as wind energy, shipbuilding, bridges and civil engineering, pressure vessels, and line pipe for the transportation of energy such as hydrogen and oil and gas.
 Using XCarb® green steel certificates or recycled and renewably produced steel plate in these applications enables ArcelorMittal’s customers to significantly reduce their Scope 3 (supply chain) emissions.